NeuralSec/NeuralSec.github.io/_pages/about.md

 # **News**
 <div style="overflow-y: scroll; height:200px; font-size: 16px" markdown=1>

+**[Nov.
+2025]** Two papers on safeguarding audio-language models have been accepted to NeurIPS'25.
+One paper on red teaming video-language models has been accepted to AAAI'26.
 **[Jun.
 2025]** We are excited to host the [LAMPS](https://lamps-ccs.github.io/home/) workshop, colocated with ACM CCS 2025.
 We invite you to submit your high-quality research!<br>
 **[Feb.
 2025]** Our paper "Provably Unlearnable Data Examples" got the Distinguished Paper Award at NDSS 2025!<br>
 **[Jan.
 2025]** One paper on certified robustness of deep reinforcement learning and two papers on perturbative protections for audio data have been accepted to USENIX Security'25 Cycle 1.<br>